Save the Date

-In the first six months of 2020, Action Corps Idaho team members met twice with their U.S. senator, Jim Risch (R-ID), Senate Foreign Relations Committee chairman, to discuss humanitarian concerns, including the crisis in Yemen.
+In the first six months of 2020, Action Corps Idaho team members met twice with their U.S. senator, Jim Risch (R-ID), Senate Foreign Relations Committee chairman, to discuss the humanitarian crises in Yemen and Burma, and the global COVID crisis.
 Action Corps champions justice in solidarity with people most affected by climate disasters and violent conflict.

-Statement for Action Corps' Ongoing Vigil for Racial Justice, from U.S. Senator Bernie Sanders (I-VT)
+Statement for Action Corps' Vigil for Racial Justice, from Senator Bernie Sanders (I-VT)

 "I want to thank the organizers of Action Corps for organizing this vigil and for all of your important work in solidarity with Black lives to achieve racial justice.
 I join you, and millions of people around the world, in expressing sadness and anger at the vicious murder of Mr. Floyd.
 This police murder is an outrage that strikes at the very heart of our society.
 This one murder is just the latest manifestation of a system that so callously devalues the lives of Black people.
 So many people are coming together, from all backgrounds, to fight for justice.
 People ask me, are you optimistic for the future of the country?
 And I am.
 Because I see the beauty and the decency in all of you, and so many young people who want to create a better society.
 People are going to be looking back at this moment as just an unprecedented extraordinary moment in the history of this country, and I thank you for your efforts to bring about lasting change.